awsdocs/amazon-ec2-user-guide/doc_source/spot-requests.md

     --instance-market-options file://spot-options.json
 ```

 The following is the data structure to specify in the JSON file for `--instance-market-options`\.
-You can also specify `BlockDurationMinutes`, `ValidUntil`, and `InstanceInterruptionBehavior`\.
+You can also specify `ValidUntil` and `InstanceInterruptionBehavior`\.
 If you do not specify a field in the data structure, the default value is used\.
 This example creates a `one-time` request and specifies `0.02` as the maximum price you're willing to pay for the Spot Instance\.

 ```
 {